 Tell someone (Disclosure)

 Telling someone you trust about what happened can help you feel validated and can get you the support, guidance, and referral if you need them.
 Telling someone doesn't mean you have to make a formal complaint.
-You may choose to disclose an incident of sexual violence or misconduct to a friend, another student, or a trusted member of the College community.
+You may choose to disclose an incident of sexualized violence or misconduct to a friend, another student, or a trusted member of the College community.
 Below is a list of people who may be able to help you:

 Access On-Campus Resources